Gastroenteritis in the Breastfed Baby

 Breastfeeding is more than milk

 It should not be forgotten how much comfort and security the baby or toddler receives from breastfeeding.
-This is particularly important when the baby is sick.
-Furthermore, a baby who will breastfeed when he is sick, will give some reassurance to the parents that the baby is not so sick that they need to worry (more than parents usually worry).
-Thus, breastfeeding calms and reassures the baby; and the baby breastfeeding reassures and calms the mother.
+This is particularly important when the baby is sick and perhaps feeling miserable.
+Furthermore, a baby who will breastfeed when he is sick will give some reassurance to the parents that the baby is not so sick that they need to worry (more than parents usually worry).
+Thus, breastfeeding calms and reassures the baby; and the fact that the baby gets comfort from breastfeeding reassures and calms the mother.

 But how do we deal with the vomiting and the diarrhea?